 To make several objects public at once, complete the following steps:

-4. From the object list, select all the objects that you want to make public.
+- Open the Amazon S3 console, and then select the objects that you want to make public.

-To make an individual object public, repeat the previous process or complete the following steps:
+To make only one object public, repeat the previous process or complete the following steps:

-1. From the Amazon S3 console, choose the bucket with the object that you want to make public.
+- Open the Amazon S3 console, and then select the bucket for the object that you want to make public.

-6. In the Everyone section, select Objects Read.
+- In the Everyone section, choose Objects Read.

-For an object that's already stored in Amazon S3, you can run a put-object-acl command to update the object's ACL for public read access:
+For an object that's already stored in Amazon S3, you can run the put-object-acl command to update the object's ACL for public read access:

 aws s3api put-object-acl --bucket DOC-EXAMPLE-BUCKET --key exampleobject --acl public-read